 - Digital archiving and digital continuity of legal records

-To encourage benchmarking and collaboration among legal practitioners and the custodians of their records we will also, with the agreement of the companies and institutions concerned, publish examples of:
+To encourage benchmarking and collaboration among legal practitioners and the custodians of their records we also, with the agreement of the companies and institutions concerned, published examples of:

 - Best practice.